 When you introduce your children to activism, you want it to be a positive experience for them — otherwise, they may head for the hills the next time you suggest attending a social-justice event of any kind.
 Here are some tips to make the process as smooth and successful as possible.

 - Pack snacks and water.
 It can be a long day, and restaurants along the route are often packed.

 - Make sure you’re dressed for the weather.
 In some cities, this may mean layers upon layers, while in warmer (and sunnier) parts of the country, sunscreen will be a must.
 And make sure everyone wears comfortable shoes, because nothing puts a damper on the Women’s March quite like making the whole “marching” part excruciating.

-- Protesters have been present for the past two years, and there’s no reason to think 2019 will be any different.
+- Protesters have been present for the past four years, and there’s no reason to think 2020. will be any different.
 Explain to your kids that you may encounter people who disagree with you and advise them to ignore those people and not to yell back at any aggressive protesters.

 A version of this story was originally published in January, 2019.